riz4d/Attendance-Calculator/README.md

 # Attendance Calculator

-Python Flask app calculates your attendance percentage and provides advice on how to achieve a specific attendance percentage in a semester.
+Flask app calculates your attendance percentage and provides advice on how to achieve a specific attendance percentage in a semester.
 It also suggests the number of lectures or days you can bunk while maintaining your current attendance.

 ## Introduction